BendingSpoons/katana-swift/README.md

 - [Tempura](https://github.com/BendingSpoons/tempura-swift): an MVVC framework we built on top of Katana and that we happily use to develop the UI of all our apps at Bending Spoons.
 Tempura is a lightweight, UIKit-friendly library that allows you to keep the UI automatically in sync with the state of your app.
 This is our suggested choice.

 - [Katana-UI](https://github.com/BendingSpoons/katana-ui-swift): With this library, we aimed to port React to UIKit, it allows you to create your app using a declarative approach.
-The library was initially bundled together with Katana.
-We decided to split as internally we don't use it anymore: in retrospect, we found that the impedance mismatch between the React-like approach and the imperative reality of UIKit was a no go for us.
+The library was initially bundled together with Katana, we decided to split it as internally we don't use it anymore.
+In retrospect, we found that the impedance mismatch between the React-like approach and the imperative reality of UIKit was a no go for us.

 <p align="center">
   <a href="https://github.com/BendingSpoons/tempura-swift"><img src="https://raw.githubusercontent.com/BendingSpoons/katana-swift/master/.github/Assets/tempura.png" alt="Tempura" width="240" /></a>